jasnell/node/doc/api/quic.md

 * Returns: {Promise}

 Closes the `QuicStream` by ending both sides of the `QuicStream` `Duplex`.
-Returns a `Promise` that is resolved once the `QuicStream` has been destroyed.
+Returns a promise that is resolved once the `QuicStream` has been destroyed.

 #### `quicstream.dataAckHistogram`
 <!-- YAML